-E. Cowboy Action Shooting program instructor and range supervision requirements
+E. Cowboy Action Shooting Program.

-- 1. Each shooting position will have a qualified NRA-certified pistol, rifle, or shotgun instructor, depending on the firearm at the shooting position.
-Note: An NCS shooting sports director may also serve as instructor if they are certified in the firearm discipline(s) being used at the shooting position. - 2.
-The instructor-to-participant ratio when on the range working with the firearms in this program is one instructor to every one participant, regardless of the firearm discipline (1:1 instructor-to-participant ratio). - 3.
+- Each shooting position will have a qualified NRA-certified pistol, rifle, or shotgun instructor, depending on the firearm at the shooting position.
+Note: An NCS range activities director may also serve as instructor if they are certified in the firearm used at the shooting position. - 2.
+The instructor-to-participant ratio when on the range working with firearms in this program is one instructor to every one participant, regardless of the firearm (1:1 instructor-to-participant ratio). - 3.
 The range supervisor must hold a current NRA Range Safety Officer (RSO) certification.

-F. Chalk Ball program instructor requirements
+F. Chalk Ball Program.

-- 1. The chalk ball trail/course shall be under the supervision of an NRA Range Safety Officer (RSO). - 2.
-The instructor-to-participant ratio when on the range working with chalkball is one instructor to every one participant (1:1 instructor-to-participant ratio).
+- The chalk ball trail/course shall be under the supervision of an NRA Range Safety Officer (RSO). - 2.
+The instructor-to-participant ratio when on the range working with chalk ball is one instructor to every one participant (1:1 instructor-to-participant ratio).

-G. Multi-Gun Airsoft Experience instructor requirements
+G. Multi-Gun Airsoft Experience Program.

-- 1. Each bay in a multi-gun airsoft experience must be supervised by an airsoft instructor, who must be a BSA BB rangemaster, a BSA shooting sports director, or an NRA instructor, and all of whom also require an airsoft endorsement.
-An airsoft endorsement may be granted by the local Scout executive (or designee) if the requirements from the appropriate guide in the appendix of the Shooting Sports Manual, Multi-Gun Airsoft Experience Operations Guide are met.
+- 1. Each bay in a multi-gun Airsoft experience must be supervised by an Airsoft instructor, who must be a Scouting America BB rangemaster, a Scouting America range activities director, or an NRA instructor, and all of whom also require an Airsoft endorsement.
+An Airsoft endorsement may be granted by the local Scout executive (or designee) if the requirements of the Multi-Gun Airsoft Experience Operations section of the current edition Scouting America National Range and Target Activities Manual are met.
 The endorsement is evidenced by a certification valid for two years. - 2.
-The instructor-to-participant ratio when on the range working with multi-gun airsoft is one instructor to every one participant (1:1 instructor-to-participant ratio).
-It is recommended that each bay also have a coach who is an individual authorized by the airsoft instructor.
-If there is no coach, the airsoft instructor shall perform the duties of coach.
+The instructor-to-participant ratio when on the range working with multi-gun Airsoft is one instructor to every one participant (1:1 instructor-to-participant ratio).
+It is recommended that each bay also have a coach who is an individual authorized by the Airsoft instructor.
+If there is no coach, the Airsoft instructor shall perform the duties of coach.